Gloucester Township, New Jersey: Education

 Triton Regional High School (1,103; Runnemede).
 Students from Gloucester Township attend one of the three schools based on their residence address; students from Bellmawr and Runnemede, the other two communities in the district, all attend Triton High School.
 Seats on the high school district's nine-member board of education are allocated based on the population of the constituent municipalities, with seven seats assigned to Gloucester Township.

 Gloucester Township Technical High School is a countywide vocational school that offers day and evening classes.

 The Kingdom Charter School of Leadership was a charter school that served students in kindergarten through sixth grade residing in Gloucester Township, who were accepted by lottery on a space-available basis.
 The school surrendered its charter and ceased operations in June 2019.

 Our Lady of Hope Regional School is a Roman Catholic elementary school that operates under the auspices of the Roman Catholic Diocese of Camden.
 Our Lady of Hope Regional School was renamed following the 2008 merger of St. Jude's Regional School with St. Agnes School.

 Camden County College is located in Blackwood, on a 320 acre campus that had been acquired in 1967.
 The school's first students started attending in 1968 and the campus has undergone an $83 million expansion and renovation project that started in 2005.
 Over 44 programs of study ranging from allied health to engineering technology and science, laser and optics, public safety, business administration, liberal arts, human services and secretarial studies are available.
 Other programs include a GED center, self-enrichment and senior adult courses.
 Evening and weekend classes, including computer programming are offered.
 Local residents may use the college's learning resource center to receive dental hygiene clinic services.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 239.44 mi of roadways, of which 186.25 mi were maintained by the municipality, 41.69 mi by Camden County, 9.10 mi by the New Jersey Department of Transportation and 2.40 mi by the South Jersey Transportation Authority.

 The Atlantic City Expressway is the most prominent highway in Gloucester Township, passing through the southwestern portion of the township.
-Route 41 clips the northwestern tip very briefly while Route 42 (the North-South Freeway) and Route 168 both pass through the township in the western part.
+Route 41 clips the northwestern tip very briefly while Route 42 and Route 168 both pass through the township in the western part.
 CR 534 travels through the center while CR 544 runs along the northern border.